Hitchin Footpaths – How You Can Help

 It is important to realise how responsibilities for care and maintenance of footpaths and bridleways are divided between Hertfordshire County Council (HCC) and North Hertfordshire District Council (NHDC).

 HCC deals with surfaces of rights of way.
 This includes steps and bridges.
 It maintains, or encourages landowners to maintain ‘access furniture’ – stiles and gates – and is responsible for signage.
 It will take action on overhanging vegetation and other obstructions – generally this is of the form of negotiation with landowners about maintenance of hedges, boundary fences and walls.

 North Hertfordshire District Council Responsibilities

 Litter, fly tipping and graffiti are the responsibility of NHDC.
-All can be reported using the Council’s website, although direct action on the part of the Council depends on the location and, in the case of graffiti, a report will often simply result in a property owner being informed.
+All can be reported using the Council’s website (see below for links) although direct action on the part of the Council depends on the location and, in the case of graffiti, a report will often simply result in a property owner being informed.

 If you notice any problems which are likely to be the responsibility of HCC please get in touch by email to email@example.com giving details of the location and nature of the problem.
 This will initiate a survey which will be forwarded to HCC.